Catherine Deneuve: Awards and honors

-Deneuve has received numerous accolades including two César Award for Best Actress for her performances in The Last Metro (1980), and Indochine (1992).
-A 14-time César Award nominee, she won for her performances in Truffaut's The Last Metro (1980), for which she also won the David di Donatello for Best Foreign Actress, and Régis Wargnier's Indochine (1992).
+Deneuve has received numerous accolades including two César Awards for Best Actress for her performances in François Truffaut's The Last Metro (1980), for which she also won the David di Donatello for Best Foreign Actress, and Régis Wargnier's Indochine (1992); she is a 14-time César Award nominee.
 She received nominations for an Academy Award for Best Actress for Indochine and a BAFTA Award for Best Actress for Belle de Jour (1968).
 She received the Venice Film Festival's Volpi Cup for Best Actress for her role in Place Vendôme (1998).
 She also received numerous honorary accolades including the Berlin International Film Festival's Golden Bear in 1998 and the Venice Film Festival's Golden Lion in 2022.

+In 1998, she was honored for her lifetime achievement at the 23rd Cairo International Film Festival.
 In 2000, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her.
 In 2013, she was honored for her lifetime achievement at the 26th European Film Awards.
 In 2015, she received the Lifetime Achievement Golden Orange Award from International Antalya Film Festival, Turkey.
 In 2020, The New York Times ranked her number 21 in its list of the 25 Greatest Actors of the 21st Century.